Strobe Talbott: Career

 In 1972, Talbott, along with fellow Rhodes Scholar Robert Reich and friend David E. Kendall, rallied their friends Bill and Hillary Clinton to help the Texas campaign to elect George McGovern as president of the United States.
 In the 1980s, he was Times principal correspondent on Soviet-American relations, and his work for the magazine was cited in the three Overseas Press Club Awards won by Time in the 1980s.
 Talbott also wrote several books on disarmament.
 He translated and edited Khrushchev Remembers: The Last Testament (2 volumes, 1974) by Nikita S. Khrushchev.

 Following Bill Clinton's election as president, Talbott served in the U.S. government.
 He was appointed Ambassador-at-Large and Special Adviser to the Secretary of State Warren Christopher on the New Independent States from 1993 to 1994, to mitigate the consequences of the Soviet breakup.
-He was then appointed to the second highest ranking position in the U.S. State Department as Deputy Secretary of State from 1994 to 2001.
+He was then appointed to the second highest ranking position in the U.S. State Department as deputy secretary of state from 1994 to 2001.
+In that rôle, he made efforts to synchronize U.S. policy towards Eastern Europe with Germany, France, the U.K., and with George Soros.
 After leaving government, he was briefly the Director of the Yale Center for the Study of Globalization.

 Talbott was the sixth president of the Brookings Institution in Washington from 2002 to 2017.
 He helped raise more than $650 million in support of independent policy research and analysis.
 At Brookings, he was responsible for formulating policies, recommending projects, approving publications and selecting staff, focusing on Eastern Europe, Russia, and nuclear arms control.
 On January 31, 2017, Talbott announced his resignation from the Brookings Institution.
 The resignation was later retracted, but in October 2017, he was succeeded by General John R. Allen.

 In December 2011, Talbott returned to government service as chair of the U.S. State Department’s Foreign Affairs Policy Board.
 He was on the advisory board of the DC non-profit America Abroad Media and holds leadership positions in other organizations such as the Aspen Institute and the American Academy of Diplomacy.

 Family

 Talbott married Brooke Shearer in 1971.
-He had been the college room mate of her brother, Derek.
+He had been the college roommate of her brother, Derek.
 Brooke was a personal aide to Hillary Clinton.
 They were married for 38 years, until her death on May 19, 2009.
 He has two sons, Devin and Adrian Talbott, co-founders of the now-defunct Generation Engage.
 In 2015, he married Barbara Lazear Ascher.